pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 To start the standalone PC, you change into the agent directory, copy your plugin into the `plugins` subdirectory and then call

-    bin/standalone-pc.sh
+    $ bin/standalone-pc.sh

-in the agent directory[^1], which will print a few messages about loading plugins and then wait at a command prompt:
+in the agent directory[^1], which will print a few messages about loading plugins and then wait at a command prompt.
+If your plugin does not show up in the printed list, it has probably some errors in the plugin descriptor.
+You can find out by looking at the agent log in `logs/agent.log`.

     hrupp$ bin/standalone-pc.sh